redallen/patternfly-scripts/github/patternfly/patternfly/pull_requests/breaking-change-notes.md

 * `--pf-c-nav__tertiary-list__link` has changed to `--pf-c-nav--m-tertiary__link` in all instances
 * `--pf-c-nav--subnav__simple-list` has changed to `--pf-c-nav__subnav__link` in all instances

-Some of the general CSS structure has also changed, so please reference the [file changeset](https://github.com/patternfly/patternfly/pull/3062/files).
+Some of the general CSS structure has also changed, so please reference the [file changeset](https://github.com/patternfly/patternfly/pull/3062/files) for a full list of the changes.

 ## fix(chip-group): refactored structure so chip-group no longer nests [(#3058)](https://github.com/patternfly/patternfly/pull/3058)
 This PR introduces breaking structural changes to the chip and chip group components.